Investment Platforms

 Bondora in numbers

-The average interest rate is around 24 percent, with a much lower net result of 6.8 percent.
+The average interest rate is around 6 percent.

 Offerings: p2p loans

-The platform also offers a fixed annual return of 6.75 percent.
+The platform offers a fixed return of 6 percent per year.

 Bondora usability

 Bondora is available in several languages.
-Next to English we tested German and Dutch, though the translations can sometimes seem a bit artificial.
+In addition to English we tested German and Dutch, though the translations can sometimes seem a bit artificial.
 At Investmentplatforms.eu, we find the English texts slightly better, but the choice is yours.

 Bondora in Europe